 Ingredients Found In Markers

-During my research I noticed only 3 basic types of markers on the market based on the materials and chemicals used in the ink and paint.
+During my research, I noticed only 3 basic types of markers on the market based on the materials and chemicals used in the ink and paint.

 - Alcohol Based are composed of alcohol and pigment which may not be the best for younger children.
 Care should be taken to make sure it is non toxic.
 The alcohol base allows for faster drying times and is considered permanent while holding up better over time.
 This type is most recommended by illustration artists and is a popular pick.
+Get more details on some the best alcohol markers here.

 - Water-based would be the best choice for kids as they are safe and non toxic.
 They can take longer to dry and need a thicker paper to prevent the ink from bleeding through.
 Great for creating a watercolor feel to your paintings without the hassles of loading and cleaning the brush.